tuor713/trino-kdb/README.md

   - Inside dynamic queries upper case letters must be escaped as \\\<letter> since Trino converts all "table names" to lower case
 - Basic schema introspection
 - Limited filter and limit pass through
+  - Experimental support for `like '<pattern>'` push down (see `push.down.like` property).
+    Support is limited: cases with special escape characters, multiple like expressions on the same column for example will not be pushed down.
 - Aggregation push down for count, sum, max, min, stddev, variance, count_if, bool_and, bool_or
 - Supports tables in nested namespaces
 - *(Alpha)* Insertion support for plain in-memory tables